kaplanh/Checkout-App/README.md

 ### At the end of the project, developers will be able to;

-- improve coding skills within HTML, Bootstrap and JS
+- improve coding skills within HTML, CSS and JS

 - use git commands (push, pull, commit, add etc.) and Github as a Version Control System.

 ## Notes

-- You can use HTML, Bootstrap and JS to complete this project.
+- You can use HTML, CSS and JS to complete this project.